 - While the chicken chills, preheat the oven to 425°F. Spray a baking dish with cooking spray and set aside.

-- Dip the chicken into the buttermilk, then coat evenly with the breadcrumb mixture.
+- Dip the chicken into the buttermilk.⅓ cup buttermilk

-- Place the chicken in the prepared baking dish, seam side down.
-Bake, uncovered, 35-40 minutes, or until chicken reaches an internal temperature of 165°F. Remove and discard the toothpicks before serving.
+- Bake, uncovered, 35-40 minutes, or until chicken reaches an internal temperature of 165°F. Remove and discard the toothpicks before serving.

 Notes

-- Pounding the chicken to an even ¼-inch thickness ensures it cooks evenly and stays juicy without overbaking the edges.
+- Pounding the chicken to an even ¼-inch thickness ensures it cooks evenly and stays juicy without over-baking the edges.

 - Make sure the butter is fully enclosed inside the chicken before baking.
 Any small opening can cause the butter to leak out during cooking.
 Pinch or tuck the edges tightly, and use toothpicks or kitchen twine if needed.